New Opioid Laws Appear to Be Lowering Prescription Medications Overdoses, but the Overall Overdose Rate High Due to Illicit Substances

 It all started with the CDC’s 2016 publication of the Guideline for Prescribing Opioids for Chronic Pain.
 This guideline called for prescribers to not increase opioid doses for new patients above 50 MME, and, for patients already on doses higher than 90 MME for maintenance, to review and document risks and benefits of continuing treatment at that level.
 Unfortunately, many well-meaning physicians took these as a mandate, and started tapering people who been maintained for years at those higher doses.

 It’s not just that prescribers adopted the guidelines wholesale.
 Threats against “high prescribing physicians” have come from no less than regional U.S. attorneys.

-As reported by NPR, Dr. Ako Jacintho of San Francisco, California, was one of more than 500 doctors who received letters from the state’s medical board as a part of the Death Certificate project.
+As reported by NPR, Dr. Ako Jacintho of San Francisco, California, was one of more than 500 doctors who received letters from the state’s medical board as a part of the Death Certificate project, as reported by National Public Radio (NPR).
 The letter informed Jacintho that a previous patient had died of an overdose due to methadone and Benadryl, and he was the doctor who wrote the last methadone prescription.

 Now, Jacintho had two weeks to respond with a summary of the patient’s treatment and certified copy of the medical record, with a $1,000-per-day fine for noncompliance.
 If a violation was found, he faced anything from probation and public reprimands to having his license revoked.

 The emotional impact of receiving such a letter was monumental.
 Jacintho told the interviewer that “his first reaction was grief.
 But then he grew afraid, then indignant.
 The letter seemed to presume he did something wrong – it used words like ‘compliant’ and ‘allegation.’”

 Similar letters went out to North Carolina and Massachusetts doctors.